KambezJ/Splunk-KaliLinux-AtomicRedTeam-ActiveDirectoryLab/README.md

 <p align="center">
-<b>Step 63: Go back to the Splunk Enterprise Server page search for "index=endpoint powershell" to see if we can find that code from the previous step.</b> <br/>
+<b>Step 63: Go back to the Splunk Enterprise Server page search for "index=endpoint powershell" to see if we can find that code from the previous step.
+An event was generated with the same code, which means that telemtry was generated and our Splunk SIEM tool was able to recognize the attack.
+In the future, you can add an IDS or create alerts on the Splunk SIEM to notify us of any suspicious activity.</b> <br/>
 <img src="https://pixelfed.de/storage/m/_v2/676491643439523429/062ac74bd-fb82c6/YPBk82UgyR6U/QlEulUHZ3U3p1r6HeHzvKiHSY5ayYxzot70G1iKi.png" height="85%" width="85%" alt="Step 63"/>
 </p>